Pooria-nek/4R_library/README.md

 See `docs/CAPTURE_TEMPLATE.md` in this repo for the full capture procedure.
-Once confirmed, update **only** `BusproCore/src/BusproFrame.cpp` — no other file in BusproCore, 4R, or 4Z should need to change, since everything above that layer only depends on the decoded `BusproFrame` struct, not on wire-level details.
+Once confirmed, update **only** `BusproCore/src/BusproFrame.cpp` — no other file in BusproCore, RelayModule, or InputModule should need to change, since everything above that layer only depends on the decoded `BusproFrame` struct, not on wire-level details.
 Fixing it once in BusproCore fixes it for every device library that depends on it.